willkg/blog/posts/mozilla/socorro_schema_based_overhaul.rst

 4. switch Super Search to using the processed crash for data to index
 5. switch Super Search to using the processed crash schema for documentation and permissions
-6. switch Crash Stats site to using the processed crash for data to render
+6. switch the Crash Stats site to using the processed crash for data to render
-7. switch Crash Stats site to using the processed crash schema for documentation and permissions
+7. switch the Crash Stats site to using the processed crash schema for documentation and permissions
 8. switch the RawCrash, ProcessedCrash, and SuperSearch APIs to using the crash annotations and processed crash schemas for documentation and permissions